mirzaakhena/mytodo/README.md

 2. paste it into new file with name `config.json`
 3. open first terminal run `go mod tidy` to download the go dependency
 4. still in first terminal, run the backend apps with command `go run main.go mytodo`
-5. open second terminal then change directory `cd web/`
+5. open second terminal then change directory to web folder `cd web/`
-6. in second terminal run `npm install`
+6. in second terminal run `npm install` to download the vue dependency
-7. still in second terminal run `npm run dev`
+7. still in second terminal run the frontend apps with command `npm run dev`
 8. open `http://127.0.0.1:5173/web/` in browser

 This application by default run with database sqlite.